linkerd/gsoc/README.md

 ## Request For Comments (RFC)

+All GSoC students are required to submit a RFC for the GSoC project that they are interested in.

 The RFC process is intended to provide a consistent and controlled path for contributions to enter the Linkerd project, so that all stakeholders can be confident about the project direction and maintainability of the codebase.

-### When you need to follow this process

-[when you need to follow this process]: #when-you-need-to-follow-this-process

-All GSoC students are required to submit a RFC for the GSoC project that they are interested in.

 ### Before creating an RFC